avinashzen123/TOGAF/ArchitectureContract.md

 # 43. Architecture Contracts

-Architecture Contracts are the joint agreements between development partners and sponsors on the deliverables, quality, and fitness-for-purpose of an architecture. ccessful implementation of these agreements will be delivered through effective Architecture Governance
+Architecture Contracts are the joint agreements between development partners and sponsors on the deliverables, quality, and fitness-for-purpose of an architecture.
+Sccessful implementation of these agreements will be delivered through effective Architecture Governance

 **By implementing a governed approach to the management of contracts, the following will be ensured:**